Skip to content

 Published by Shahdaroba Wednesday 15th February 2012 (with updates 2021/23)

-From the many books and documents I have read, the gathering took place on a bright autumn day with the sun shining in all its glory.
-Some wore suits while others were dressed in jackets, waistcoats, trousers, heavy boots, and some with the legendary flat caps that were associated with the North East of England.
+Some wore suits while others were dressed in jackets, waistcoats, trousers, heavy boots, and some with the legendary flat caps allied with the North East of England.
 Others amongst them were dressed in dark-colored jackets with lighter-colored trousers and heavy boots.

-Situated on the North East coast between Hebburn and South Shields, Jarrow was in the grip of high unemployment and poverty so much so that the people had decided to take action.
-So it was after a Service at Christ Church, the 200 hundred strong men and a dog, would walk the 282 miles to London to present their petition to Parliament.
+Situated on the North East coast between Hebburn and South Shields, Jarrow was experiencing high unemployment and poverty.
+This led its people to take action.
+Following a service at Christ Church, a group of 200 men, resolute in their desire to be heard, set out on a 282-mile journey to London to personally deliver their petition to Parliament.

 Today this journey would take us about 4-5 hours by car, yet here were individuals so sick and tired of no work they were willing to walk the distance to have their voices heard.
 A distance of almost 300 miles (482.8km).
 Their march would take them through many towns, eventually arriving at Marble Arch on 31 October, almost a month after leaving their hometown of Jarrow.